Space Tourism: Is It Expensive?

 The space tourism industry is not just for space tours, but space flights as well.
 Both of these are expensive because space travel requires a lot of preparation.
 To start with, you need to know how much fuel the rocket needs to reach its destination.
 Of course, there’s also training that goes along with space travels – every space tourist must be fully trained before they can fly.

 There’s also the cost of space suits, training tools and space facilities around the world where space tourists train.
 All space programs require training facilities not just for space tourists but also the astronauts who work for space tourism companies.

 Commercial space travel isn’t cheap, but it will still cost much less than a trip to deep space.
 There’s also the time and money used to test space flights.
-Every space flight must pass certain standards set by space agencies before it can be released.
+Before releasing them, space authorities must approve space flights under certain requirements.

 Space tours are not cheap, but they offer space lovers the opportunity to experience space travel at a fraction of what it would cost without space tourism companies.
 That’s why more and more people are hoping for space tourism to become even more affordable in the future.